-What is Ransomware?
+What is ransomware?

 Ransomware is malivious software that encrypts your files.
-The attackers will ask for "ransom" or fee before providing a decryption key allowing you to regain access to your files.
-It is often not possible to recover this encrypted data any other way.
-We are continuing to see ransomware attacks and expect their frequency to increase.
+The attackers will ask for a "ransom" or fee before providing a decryption key that allows you to regain access to your files.
+It is usually not possible to recover this encrypted data in any other way.

-How can I get infected with Ransomware?
+How can I get infected with ransomware?

-How can I protect myself against Ransomware?
+How can I protect myself against ransomware?